Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

 ### Running with libEnsemble.

-On the remote machine:
+On the remote machine (in a conda or other virtual environment):

     git clone https://github.com/argonne-lcf/balsam.git
-    cd balsam; pip install -e .
+    cd balsam; pip install -e .; cd ..;
+    balsam login
-    cd ..; balsam site init ./my-site
+    balsam site init ./my-site
+    cd my-site; balsam site start

 You may be asked to login and authenticate with the Balsam service.
 Do so with your ALCF credentials.

+On any machine you've installed and logged into Balsam, you can run `balsam site ls` to list your sites and `balsam job rm --all` to remove extraneous jobs between runs.

-Configure the `RemoteForces` class in the `run_libe_forces_balsam.py` calling script to match the Balsam site name and the path to your `forces.x` executable.
+Configure the `RemoteForces` class in the `run_libe_forces_balsam.py` calling script to match the Balsam site name and the path to the `forces.x` executable on the remote machine.
-Configure the path to the Balsam site's `data` directory in `balsam_forces.yaml` to match the path to your site's corresponding directory.
-Configure the `submit_allocation()` function in the calling script to correspond with your site's ID (an integer found via `balsam site ls`), as well as the correct queue and project for the machine the Balsam site was initialized on.
+Configure the path to the Balsam site's `data` directory in `balsam_forces.yaml` to match the path to the remote site's corresponding directory.
+Configure the `submit_allocation()` function in the calling script to correspond with the site's ID (an integer found via `balsam site ls`), as well as the correct queue and project for the machine the Balsam site was initialized on.